 6. Cultivating greater mindfulness.

-I want to live in the moment as much as possible, incorporating mindfulness into daily practice through meditation and everyday tasks such as eating, showering, having a conversation, walking, performing and in my work.
+I want to live in the moment as much as possible, incorporating mindfulness into daily practice through meditation and everyday tasks such as eating, showering, having a conversation, walking, and in my work.
 I want to learn to accept and let go of unhelpful thoughts, accept discomfort and improve my ability to focus attention on one task at a time.

 I want to experience life as more enriching as a result of getting as much out of every moment as possible.
 I want to let go of distractions quickly and get better at coming back to the moment.